Joe Kennedy III: Racial inequality

 Kennedy has helped pass legislation to guarantee access to STEM and vocational education, and co-sponsored legislation to eliminate most student debt.
 He has also co-sponsored legislation to reduce racial discrimination in housing, favors increasing the portion of federal grants earmarked for minority-owned small businesses, and supports criminal justice reform.

 Health care

 Kennedy supports strengthening Social Security and Medicare, and favors having Medicare negotiate prescription drug prices directly with drug manufacturers.
+Kennedy is also a supporter of universal health-care.

 Electoral history

 Personal life

-Kennedy married health policy lawyer Lauren Anne Birchfield in Corona del Mar, California, on December 1, 2012.
-The couple met in a Harvard Law School class taught by future U.S. Senator Elizabeth Warren.
+Kennedy married health policy lawyer Lauren Anne Birchfield, a graduate of the University of California, Los Angeles and a finalist for the Rhodes Scholarship, in Corona del Mar, California, on December 1, 2012.
+The couple met in Harvard Law School, where they took a class taught by future U.S. Senator Elizabeth Warren.
 On December 29, 2015, Birchfield gave birth to their daughter, Eleanor.
-On December 20, 2017, Kennedy announced the birth of their second child, a son, named James.
+On December 20, 2017, Kennedy announced the birth of their second child, a son, James.
 The family lives in Newton, Massachusetts.

 Kennedy's net worth is about $43 million, which made him among the wealthiest members of Congress.